What we’re about

 If you choose to sign up for this or any Weekday Trailblazers Meetup event, you are releasing the Weekday Trailblazers Meetup Group and its organizers from all liability in case of possible injuries.
 Your personal safety depends on your own judgment and experience.

-All participants must be 18 or older, or accompanied by a parent or legal guardian. - Encinal to Trancas Canyon and Bridge - Intermediate HikeBackbone Trail Access at Encinal Canyon, Malibu, CA
+All participants must be 18 or older, or accompanied by a parent or legal guardian.
+No "Plus Ones" or dogs on Weekday Trailblazer hikes.15 attendees

-Please review the guidelines to participate in our hikes.
-Here are some highlights and a link to the guidelines:
+Please review the guidelines (guidelines) to join our hikes.

 Restrictions apply for your safety and ours:

-- Plan on completing the entire hike at a moderate pace or please find an alternative hike that better suits your hiking level.
+- Plan on KEEPING UP with the group and completing the entire hike at a moderate pace.

 If you choose to sign up for this or any Weekday Trailblazers Meetup event, you are releasing the Weekday Trailblazers Meetup Group and its organizers from all liability in case of possible injuries.
 Your personal safety depends on your own judgment and experience.